pughlab/MEDIPIPE/README.md

 The MEDIPIPE is designed for automated end-to-end quality control (QC) and analysis of (cf)MeDIP-seq data.
 The pipeline starts from the raw FASTQ files all the way to QC, alignment, methylation quantifications and aggregation.
 The pipeline was developed by [Yong Zeng](mailto:yzeng@uhnresearch.ca) based on some prior work of Wenbin Ye, [Eric Zhao](https://github.com/pughlab/cfMeDIP-seq-analysis-pipeline).

 ### Features
 - **Portability**: MEDIPIPE was developed with [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), which will automatically deploy the execution environments.
-Users can also specify the version of softwares to be install in YMAL files.
+Users can also specify the version of softwares to be install in YAML files.
 It can also be performed across different cluster engines (e.g. SLURM) or stand-alone machines.
 - **Flexibility**: MEDIPIPE can deal with single-end or paired-end reads, which comes along with or without spike-in/UMI sequences.
 It can be applied to individual samples, as well as to aggregate multiple samples from large-scale profiling.

 ### Citation